Website Privacy Notice

 - record and monitor your use of this website for internal purposes which may include analysis of usage, measurement of site performance and generation of marketing reports;

-- use it to market our products and services to you (this may involve contacting you using the contact details you give us) where we have received your consent to do so, or we believe that you may be interested in the material as it relates to similar products or services you have previously used, or indicated your interest in using, from us;
+- use it to market our products and services (this may involve contacting you using the contact details you give us) where we have received your consent to do so, or we believe that you may be interested in the material as it relates to similar products or services you have previously used, or indicated your interest in using, from us;

-- transfer it to General Atlantic’s international offices and/or allow the information to be accessed by General Atlantic personnel outside the European Economic Area (“EEA”) as well as within it (you should be aware that in territories outside the EEA laws and practices relating to the protection of personal data are likely to be different and in some cases may be weaker than those within the EEA, please see “Transferring Information About You Abroad” below for further information);
+- transfer it to General Atlantic’s international offices and/or allow the information to be accessed by General Atlantic personnel outside the European Economic Area (“EEA”) as well as within it (you should be aware that in territories outside the EEA laws and practices relating to the protection of personal data are likely to be different and in some cases may be weaker than those within the EEA, please see “Transferring information about you abroad” below for further information);

 - share information you provide to us with selected third parties that provide services to us; and

 We may also collect, use and disclose personal data or information where it is reasonably necessary for the establishment, exercise or defense of a legal or equitable claim, or for the purposes of a confidential alternative dispute resolution process.
+We may share your personal data with authorities to the extent deemed necessary by General Atlantic for the purpose of this Website Notice, in particular, for security reasons or as required by mandatory laws and regulations.

 Your data may be transferred to our international offices and the various entities that make up the General Atlantic group and accessed by authorized General Atlantic personnel outside the EEA as well as within it.